ATPO has recently released the results of their 2019 salary survey for ophthalmic assistants, technicians, and technologists.

-The obvious answer from this survey is resounding "yes"!
-On average you can make $10K more per year.
-Over a period of 10 years, we are talking about another $100,000!!
+The obvious answer from this survey is "yes".
+On average you can make $6K more per year.
+Over a period of 10 years, we are talking about another $60,000.
 Find out how to get certified or move to the next level of certification.

 Is it worth it to move from COT® certification to COMT® certification?

-Again, the answer is another resounding "yes"!
-On average you can make $12K more per year, or about $120,000 over a 10 year period of employment.
+Again, the answer is another "yes".
+On average you can make $10K more per year, or about $100,000 over a 10 year period of employment.

 At the entry level, is it worth getting certified as an ophthalmic assistant vs. staying uncertified?

 As you may know, there is no certification requirement for ophthalmic medical personnel under the law.
 Therefore, you do not have to be certified as an ophthalmic assistant to work as an ophthalmic assistant.
 There is not a large amount of data from the ATPO surveys regarding certified vs. non-certified, because the vast majority of the participants were certified.
 In their 2007 survey, limited data showed that those certified for less than 2 years had an average salary of $29K, while those certified for 10 years or more had an average salary of $43K.
 Around the same time, a survey by the ASOA showed that assistants certified for less than one year had an average salary of $24K, while those certified for more than one year had an average salary of about $35K.
-The 2017 ATPO survey listed non-certified respondents as having an average salary of $69K, but there were only 144 in this category.
-It is interesting to note that these respondents were paid a salary.
-Uncertfied respondents who were paid by the hour averaged $19.55 per hour, which is about $40K per year.
-Salaried employees are usually in management positions, which would carry a higher salary.
+The 2019 ATPO survey listed non-certified respondents as having an average salary of $41K (about $20/hour) compared to $47K for a COA, but there were only 61non-certified respondents.
 Entry level positions listed on job sites, sampled in January of 2018, showed the median salary to be $16-$17 per hour (about $34K per year) for an ophthalmic assistant.